 Our latest app is here!
 SMS Spin is a fun app for iPhone and Android users with a twist.
 Ever wanted to break the ice with somebody, or perhaps get a conversation started with something completely random and out of the blue?
 SMS Spin does just that.

 Available on iPhone and Android through the App Store and Play Store respectively, SMS Spin is a fun app that allows you to play a sort of Russian roulette, but with text messaging.
+It’s a little different from the experience you’d get on some gambling sites, like v9bet for vietnamese player – this time, the money on the table is your dignity!

 Choose low stakes, pick a contact from your phone book and spin the wheel to send a completely random pre-written text message.
 Watch out for the naughty and embarrassing options though, which could result in some very interesting replies indeed!